M1ch3el2/M1ch3el2/README.md

 ## Heeeeey guys, I'm Michel!

 Welcome to my GitHub profile.
-I'm a programming enthusiast and passionate about creating innovative solutions through code.
+I'm a developer enthusiast and passionate about creating innovative solutions through code.
 Here you will find a variety of projects and repositories that reflect my interest in different areas, from web development to data science.

 <div>